paul-blankenbaker/spring-boot-examples/spring-boot-native/README.md

 kubectl apply -f target/spring-boot-native.yaml
 ```

-To expose the service port from Kubernetes:
+To expose the service port of your container from Kubernetes for a quick test:

 ```shell
 kubectl port-forward --namespace demo deployment/spring-boot-native 8080:8080